perltidy/perltidy/docs/eos_flag.md

     );
 ```

 With this modification we can make a meaningful direct comparison of `$source` and `$output`.
 The test on `$VERSION` allows this to work with older versions of perltidy (which would not recognize the flag -eos).
-An update such as the above can be made right now to facilitate a smooth transition to the new default.

-In the second step, possibly later in 2022, the new **-eos** flag will become the default.
+In the second step, introduced in version 20220613, the new **-eos** flag became the default.

 ## What can go wrong?